department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/research-readout.md

 #
 # Title and Description display on page and in meta
 title: Creating a research readout
-description: Describe the problem you're trying to solve and your current hypothesis.
+description: Summarize your user research findings and make recommendations.
 #
 # Don't edit items below * they control the page layout
 return-top: yes